zhenduow/xv6-Lottery-Scheduling/README.md

 ```
 , where spin is simply a program that runs an infinite loop.

-b.
+4.2.
 Use the following command to check how many ticks each process has been assigned and dump the information to stdout.
 ```
 ps
 ```